Certifying the Topology of Quantum Networks: Theory and Experiment

-The problem we consider is best explained by an example; see Fig.~\ref{fig:problemconf}.
-Consider eight parties connected through a quantum network.
-Then, entanglement is distributed via the network across eight qubits.
-As depicted in Fig.~\ref{fig:problemconf}, this may be done in different ways: In network (a), the entanglement is distributed by two Bell pair sources together with one four-qubit source, whereas network (b) consists of one Bell pair and two three-qubit sources.
-Clearly, other topologies are also possible yet omitted here for the sake of clarity and simplicity.
-Here and in the following, we always assume that the sources distribute (potentially noisy) Greenberger-Horne-Zeilinger (GHZ) states,
+{\it Statement of the problem.---} To start with an example, consider eight parties connected through a quantum network, where entanglement is distributed.
+In Fig.~\ref{fig:problemconf} two different ways for this are depicted as an example: In network (a), the entanglement is distributed by two Bell pair sources together with one four-qubit source, whereas network (b) consists of one Bell pair and two three-qubit sources.
+In this proof of principle we consider only two possible topologies for the sake of conciseness and clarity.
+Nonetheless, our method extends to an arbitrary number of topologies, including topologies with sources made up of a larger number of qubits.
+Here and in the following, we want to certify that the sources distribute (potentially noisy) Greenberger-Horne-Zeilinger (GHZ) states,

 consisting of $n$ qubits.
-For the two-qubit case, GHZ states are simply the maximally entangled Bell states.
+For two qubits, GHZ states are the maximally entangled Bell states.
 For more particles, they are also, in some sense, maximally entangled \cite{Scarani2001}, and form valuable resources for multiparticle cryptography \cite{Murta2020,Christandl2005} and quantum metrology \cite{Toth2014,Giovannetti2004}.
 The key questions are now: How can the eight parties identify, in a simple manner, which of the different configurations the network qubits are currently sharing?
 How can they find out which types of sources have been used (e.g., how many qubits were entangled) and between which of their qubits entanglement has successfully been generated?

 These questions, with appropriate modifications, arise in several situations.
 For instance, it may be that the parties are connected via an intricate network of qubits, where the network provider promises to generate maximally entangled states in different configurations.
 In this case, the parties may be interested in verifying the provider's claims with minimum effort.
 Alternatively, consider a network with some dishonest participants.
 Then, some other participants may want to certify that they share an entangled state, while ensuring that this state is not shared with any potentially malicious party.